 - Criminal Courts Administration Building, 2650 S. California Ave., Chicago

-Earlier this year, Cook County announced that it has reduced GHG emissions from its building energy use by 32 percent since 2010, according to the County’s Annual Sustainability Report.
+In 2021, Cook County announced that it has reduced GHG emissions from its building energy use by 32 percent since 2010, according to the County’s Annual Sustainability Report.
 GHGs are a key factor in climate change.
-President Preckwinkle has made sustainability and green practices a priority in her administration.
-She created the Green Leadership Team, which is tasked with finding innovative solutions and resources for sustainability programs that foster energy efficiency and decrease pollution.
+President Preckwinkle has made sustainability and green practices a priority in her administration, and created the Green Leadership Team, which is tasked with finding innovative solutions and resources for sustainability programs that foster energy efficiency and decrease pollution.